AManNamedGaurav/Get-NIC-Vendor-Name/README.md

 1. Get an API Key from macaddress.io by registering for an account on the website
 2. Run GetNICVendor.py followed by a MAC address without spaces followed by your API Key from step 1

-Security Concerns:
-These files were scanned by Bandit.
-Bandit found 3 low severity issues where I use Assertions in the file containing unit tests.

 Built on Python 3.8.2